Avishai Henik: Academic career

-Henik began as a lecturer at Ben-Gurion University of the Negev in 1979 and was promoted to Senior Lecturer in 1984, then to associate professor in 1992 and to a full professor in 1996.
+Henik began as a lecturer at Ben-Gurion University of the Negev in 1979 and was promoted to Senior Lecturer in 1984, then to Associate Professor in 1992, and a full professor in 1996.
 Ben-Gurion University of the Negev endowed him with the Zlotowski Chair in Cognitive Neuropsychology in 1999 and a Distinguished Professor degree in 2014.
 He is currently continuing his research as an emeritus distinguished professor.

-Academic work

-Avishai Henik heads the Cognitive Neuropsychology Laboratory.
+Henik heads the Cognitive Neuropsychology Laboratory.
 His work is multidisciplinary—he studies mental operations, which serve as building blocks for a given cognitive function, as well as the brain tissues involved in these operations.
 His early works focused on single word processing and the Stroop effect and later on visual spatial attention, numerical cognition, dyscalculia, emotions, and synesthesia.
 He has written over 200 articles, in addition to an edited book entitled, Continuous Issues in Numerical Cognition: How Many or How Much.

+Henik was the instigator and chair of a multidisciplinary think-tank sponsored by the Israeli Ministry of Education whose function was to better understand the crossroads where neuroscience, cognitive science, and education meet.
+The aim was to identify developments in the field and their ramifications for education.
+In 2012, Henik won a European Research Council (ERC) Advanced Researcher Grant to study the role of size perception and evaluation in numerical cognition.
+In this research, he focused on behavioral studies of the typical and atypical development of numerical concepts, imaging studies, and work on lower animals (i.e., Archerfish, which can evaluate size but do not have a cerebral cortex that is thought to be central in arithmetic) and examination of computational aspects of development through evolutionary algorithms.

 Attention

 Henik started his work on attention under the supervision of Daniel Kahneman in the middle of the 1970s.
 Kahneman and Henik published two papers on selective attention, one of which has been heavily cited throughout the years.
 Since then, Henik studied the neurocognitive mechanisms that underlie orienting of visual-spatial attention and selective attention.
-Studies conducted in his laboratory and in collaboration with other researchers (e.g., Robert Rafal) documented the distinction between the involuntary-exogenous and the voluntary-endogenous attentional systems, the cortical and subcortical neural structures that subserve these systems, and developmental trajectories in attention.
-His studies, on patients as well as the Archer fish, documented the role of subcortical structures (e.g., superior colliculus) in inhibition of return (IOR).
+Studies conducted in his laboratory and collaboration with other researchers (e.g., Robert Rafal) documented the distinction between the involuntary-exogenous and the voluntary-endogenous attentional systems, the cortical and subcortical neural structures that subserve these systems, and developmental trajectories in attention.
+His studies, on patients as well as the archerfish, documented the role of subcortical structures (e.g., superior colliculus) in inhibition of return (IOR).
 His research on selective attention uses a range of tasks like the Stroop, flanker, and the stop-signal task, which require selection and control over habitual responding.
 This research led Henik to study cognitive control and executive functions.